 Figure 4.
 The analysis of N-glycan attached to P-TMab.
 N-glycans purified from P-TMab and TMab were separated using the UPLC-FLD method.
 The GnGn (G0) form was exclusively found in the P-TMab (bottom panel), while heterogeneous N-glycan forms were detected in the TMab (upper panel).

 Figure 5.
-HER2-binding affinity and HER2-specific anti-proliferative effect of P-TMab.
-(A) Bio-layer interferometry (BLI) was used to measure and compare the binding affinity to HER2 among O-TMab, P-TMab and TMab.
+The HER2-binding affinity and HER2-specific anti-proliferative effect of P-TMab.
+(A) Bio-layer interferometry (BLI) was used to measure and compare the binding affinity to HER2 of O-TMab, P-TMab and TMab.
 (B) CCK-8 assay.
-CCK-8 solution was added after BT-474 cells treated with O-TMab, P-TMab or TMab were incubated for 72 hours.
+After treating BT-474 cells with O-TMab, P-TMab, or TMab for 72 hours, CCK-8 solution was added.

 Figure 6.
-The binding affinity of P-TMab to FcγRIIIa variants and in vitro ADCC assay.
-(A) Surface plasmon resonance (SPR) assay was used for checking out the binding affinity of TMab and P-TMab to FcγRIIIa-F158 (upper box) and FcγRIIIa-V158 (middle box).
-Bottom panel is a summary of the SPR assay.
-(B) in vitro ADCC assay.
-BT474 cells treated with TMab or P-TMab were incubated for 24 hours after the treatment with Jurkat cells.
+The binding affinity of P-TMab to FcγRIIIa variants and its in vitro ADCC assay.
+(A) The surface plasmon resonance (SPR) assay was used to assess the binding affinity of TMab and P-TMab to FcγRIIIa-F158 (upper box) and FcγRIIIa-V158 (middle box).
+The bottom panel provides a summary of the SPR assay.
+(B) In vitro ADCC assay.
+BT474 cells treated with TMab or P-TMab were co-cultured with Jurkat cells for 24 hours following the treatment.

 Figure 7.
 In vivo biodistribution pattern of P-TMab.
 (A) TLC results confirming antibody labeling efficiency of the radioactive isotope 111Indium.
 (B) SPECT/CT images of 111In-labeled antibodies in BT474 tumor model.